Running Development in a Podman Container

 yarn install

-# Check if MongoDB is running
+# Check if it's running

 docker ps | grep mongo

-# Restart MongoDB
+# Restart it

 docker-compose -f docker-compose-local.yml restart mongo